ahinko/home-ops/README.md

 ## 🤖 Automate all the things
 Why do things manually when you can automate it?
 I try to automate as many aspects of my homelab as possible.

-I have set up [Sidero](sidero.md) to manage my main cluster.
-My main cluster uses [Talos](https://talos.dev) as its OS on all nodes.
-[Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) is set up to update the needed files when there are a new version of Talos or Kubernetes available.
-As soon as that pull request is merged in to the main branch [Flux](https://fluxcd.io) will update Sideros configuration and Sidero will then start updating the nodes.

-The same principle applies to the main cluster when there are any new releases of anything running in the cluster.
-Renovate creates a pull request, I merge the pull request to the main branch and Flux will then update the configuration in the cluster and if a pod needs to be upgraded or restarted that will be done automatically.
+* I use [Sidero](sidero.md) as a management cluster that manages my main cluster.
+* [Talos](https://talos.dev) is the OS on all Kubernetes nodes.
+* [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) keeps track of third party dependencies and creates a pull request when there is something to update.
+*  I then merge those pull requests in to the main branch
+*  [Flux](https://fluxcd.io) will then update both the management cluster and the main cluster.
+*  Sidero will start update  Kubernetes nodes in my main cluster if there are updates of the Talos OS or Kubernetes itself.
+* If there are updates to any of the services I run in the main cluster those services will automatically be updated (and restarted if needed).

 Updates to the Docker containers running on my NAS are handled in a similar way.

-There is a clone of the repository on the NAS and when Renovate creates pull requests and when those are merged to the main branch a [cronjob](scripts/automatic-docker-updates.sh) pulls the updates and then does a `docker-compose up -d --build` to update the Docker containers.
+* There is a clone of the repository on the NAS
+* A [cronjob](scripts/automatic-docker-updates.sh) pulls the updates and does a `docker-compose up -d --build` to update the Docker containers.

 I use [Ansible](https://ansible.com) to provision and configure other hardware in my homelab like my NAS, backup server and pikvm.

 As a last resort I use [Taskfile](http://taskfile.dev) and write bash scripts to run repetitive tasks.

+## 🐳 Docker
+I have a few services that I've choosen to host outside of the Kubernetes cluster.
+For example I host a [Minio](https://min.io) instance that is mainly used for backing up persistant volumes within the Kubernetes cluster.

+I also host a [Plex](https://plex.tv) server that I wan't to run on the more powerfull server/NAS so there is no point in including that in the Kubernetes cluster and then force it to run on the specific server.

+There is also a NFS and a Samba server running in Docker on the NAS for easier access to file shares, backups and media.

+## 📓 Snippets & notes
+Every now and then I run in to problems and I usually do one of two things when I fix them:

+* I either create a [task](.taskfiles/) using Taskfile so it's easy to do the same thing over and over again
+* Or [I write down the solution](docs/snippets.md).
+This is usually done when it's to complex to create a task for it.